Columbus

 Overview

-A sprint for turning impactful ideas into newly-funded ventures
+A two-day sprint for turning impactful ideas into newly-funded ventures

-Join us for GiveBackHack’s HealthTech Hack—a weekend of building new healthcare-focused ventures from 0 to 0.1.
+Join us for GiveBackHack’s HealthTech Impact Sprint—a weekend of building new healthcare projects from 0 to 0.1.

 1. Pitch your idea